MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-assessment.md

     ![Azure Migrate Collector - Verify prerequisites](./media/contoso-migration-assessment/collector-verify-prereqs-v2.png)

-6. Login to you **Azure** account and select the subscription and Migrate project you created earlier.
-Also enter a name for the **appliance** so you can identify it in the Azure Portal.
+5. Login to you **Azure** account and select the subscription and Migrate project you created earlier.
+Also enter a name for the **appliance** so you can identify it in the Azure portal.
-7. In **Specify vCenter Server details**, Contoso enters the name (FQDN) or IP address of the vCenter Server instance and the read-only credentials used for discovery.
+6. In **Specify vCenter Server details**, Contoso enters the name (FQDN) or IP address of the vCenter Server instance and the read-only credentials used for discovery.
-8. Contoso selects a scope for VM discovery.
+7. Contoso selects a scope for VM discovery.
 The collector can discover only VMs that are within the specified scope.
 The scope can be set to a specific folder, datacenter, or cluster.

     ![Specify vCenter Server details](./media/contoso-migration-assessment/collector-connect-vcenter.png)

 8. The collector will now start to discovery and collect information about the Contoso environment.

     ![View collection progress](./media/contoso-migration-assessment/migrate-disccovery.png)